Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Results

 \subsubsection{Training and Simulation Parallelization}

-Fig. \ref{fig3} depicts the key performance indicators (KPIs) used to analyze the cooperative MARL training without any domain randomization (i.e., NDR).
+Fig. \ref{fig4} depicts the key performance indicators (KPIs) used to analyze the cooperative MARL training without any domain randomization (i.e., NDR).
 It was observed that the agents took over 600k steps to understand the collective objective of safe intersection traversal.
 This is marked by a sustainable increase in the cumulative reward (from $\sim$3 to $\sim$8) as well as episode length (from $\sim$470 to $\sim$600 steps).
 This is also when the policy entropy (i.e., randomness) fluctuated significantly, signifying that the agents were still learning.
 After this initial exploration, the agents tried reward hacking by choosing to take a longer time to traverse the intersection.
 This is marked by an increase in the episode length (from $\sim$600 to $\sim$700 steps) between 700k and 750k steps.
 We anticipate this to be an effect of the last reward term, which continuously rewarded the agents inversely proportional to their distance from the goal.
 However, this phase was quickly overcome, since the probability of collision or lane boundary violations increased and the resulting reward was comparatively insignificant.
 By now, the policy entropy was starting to settle but was still fluctuating a little.
 Towards the end of 1M steps, the policy converged at a stable cumulative reward ($\sim$8) and episode length ($\sim$600 steps), while settling at a policy entropy of $\sim$1.2.
-For low- and high-domain randomization (i.e., LDR and HDR), the KPIs followed a similar trend but with increasing fluctuations (especially in policy entropy), owing to the randomized parameters.
+For LDR and HDR, the KPIs followed a similar trend but with increasing fluctuations.
+Finally, for FT, we observed an initial performance degradation (owing to the large and sudden domain gap), which eventually recovered and performed well ($>$60\% success rate).

-From a computing perspective, we analyzed the effect of parallelizing the intersection-traversal environment from a single instance (4 agents) up to 25 instances (100 agents).
-As depicted in Fig. \hyperref[fig2]{\ref*{fig2}(a)-(b)} the reduction in training time (up to 76.3\%) was quite non-linear, with a saturating point approaching after 15-20 parallel environments.
+From a computing perspective, we analyzed the effect of parallelizing the intersection-traversal environment from 1 replica (4 agents) up to 25 replicas (100 agents).
+We observed that the throughput decreased linearly up to 347.8 ms as the replicas increased and that the computational workload was highest for handling physics, followed by MARL, rendering, and least (negligible) for the API/GUI calls (refer Fig. \ref{fig2b}).
+As shown in Fig. \ref{fig2c}, reduction in training time (up to 76.3\%) was quite non-linear, with a saturating point approaching after 15-20 parallel environments.
+This resulted in a boost in MARL sample rate from 78.4 Hz for a single replica to 330.7 Hz for 25 parallel environment replicas (refer Fig. \ref{fig2d}).